logitrail/integration-docs/shipping_methods/query.rst

 +------------------+----------------------------------------------------------------------+

 Note: Logitrail does not charge customers directly.
 Instead it's up to the merchant to define the pricing model and pass the information to the payment gateway / invoicing.

 Pricing rules can be defined in the merchant portal.
+Read more about :doc:`rules`.

 Example
 -------